-I keep a foam ball in my bag for hot potato, rolling, or throwing.
+I keep a foam ball in my bag for hot potato, rolling, or throwing (it can be squished and still retain shape).
 And bubbles are just fun.
 Sometimes we do competitive games with them.
 Sometimes we just blow through 10 straight pieces of memory work and then everyone dances in the bubbles.

 My Packed Bag!